MohFarahani/DataScienceTutorials/README.md

 # DataScienceTutorials

-These are guided projects that I have worked on  Dataquest [DataQuest](http://www.dataquest.io) platform.
+These are guided projects that I have worked on [Dataquest](http://www.dataquest.io) platform.

 ## Contents